-- details of how the practical trials will be conducted (blind and open); - details of the qualification test pieces (in the case of blind trials some aspects - may be confidential); - the way the results of the qualification will be evaluated. - 10.30.
-Upon successful qualification of a non-destructive testing procedure and the associated equipment, the qualification body should issue a certificate to the licensee - and/or inspection organization which clearly identifies the aspects of the procedure and the equipment that have been qualified.
-10.31.
-The certification of a non-destructive testing procedure and its associated equipment should be valid unless changes affecting essential variables and/or - parameters are made to the equipment and/or the procedure, or to any mandatory document whose requirements must be met.
-10.32.
-The responsibility for ultimate approval of an inspection system using nondestructive testing, on the basis of evidence derived from the qualification process and provided by the qualification body, remains with the operating organization.

-- 10.33.
-For each successful candidate, the qualification body should issue, separately from the inspection organization, a personnel certificate that is supplementaryto the national certificate.
-The validity of a personnel certificate should be limited in and scope of competence (with regard to procedure, detection or sizing, for example).
+- qualification level if this has been specified; - the way the technical justification and NDT procedure will be assessed; - details of how the practical trials will be conducted (blind and open); - details of the qualification test pieces (in the case of blind trials some aspects may be confidential); - the way the results of the qualification will be evaluated. - 10.30.
+Upon successful qualification of a non-destructive testing procedure and the associated equipment, the qualification body should issue a certificate to the licensee and/or inspection organization which clearly identifies the aspects of the procedure and the equipment that have been qualified. - 10.31.
+The certification of a non-destructive testing procedure and its associated equipment should be valid unless changes affecting essential variables and/or parameters are made to the equipment and/or the procedure, or to any mandatory document whose requirements must be met. - 10.32.
+The responsibility for ultimate approval of an inspection system using non-destructive testing, on the basis of evidence derived from the qualification process and provided by the qualification body, remains with the operating organization. - 10.33.
+For each successful candidate, the qualification body should issue, separately from the inspection organization, a personnel certificate that is supplementary to the national certificate.
+The validity of a personnel certificate should be limited in time.. - 10.34.
+Personnel certificates should clearly specify their scope, including applicability and scope of competence (with regard to procedure, detection or sizing, for example).